ima-projects/Movie_Recommendation_Sys_using_Machine_Learning/README.md

 # Movie Recommendation System using Machine Learning

-Building a movie recomendation system in Python where a user can provide a name of their favourite movie and the recommendation system will generate a list of movies based on their input.
+Building a content and popularity-based movie recomendation system in Python where a user can provide a name of their favourite movie and the recommendation system will generate a list of movies based on their input.
+This is similar to popular streaming recommendation systems used by Netflix and Prime Video.

 ## Table of Contents
 - [Business Problem](#business-problem)